This set of Engineering Physics Multiple Choice Questions & Answers (MCQs) focuses on “Temperature and Specific Heat”.

 On centigrade scale, the boiling point of water is 100.
 Therefore, fall in temperature registered by the centigrade thermometer = 100-60 = 40°C.

-8. If 1g of steam is mixed with 1g of ice, the resultant temperature of the mixture is
+8. If 1g of steam is mixed with 1g of ice, what is the resultant temperature of the mixture?

 Explanation: Heat required to change 1g of ice at 0°C first into the water at 0°C and then into the water at 100°C,